Ivan Oblyakov: CSKA Moscow

 On 31 August 2018, Oblyakov signed for CSKA Moscow in the last day of the summer transfer window on a five-year deal for a reported fee of €4 million.
 Here, he reunited with manager Viktor Goncharenko who gave Oblyakov his senior debut while at Ufa.
 On the next day after joining, Oblyakov made his club debut as a 61st-minute substitute in a 4–0 win against Ural.

 On 18 August 2022, Oblyakov extended his contract with CSKA to 2027.
 Oblyakov was chosen as Russian Premier League player of the month for April 2023.
+On 29 December 2025, Oblyakov extended his CSKA contract to June 2030.

 International career

 On 23 May 2019, Oblyakov was first called up to the Russia national team for UEFA Euro 2020 qualifying matches against San Marino and Cyprus in June.
 A year and a half later, he made his debut for senior team in a friendly match against Moldova on 12 November 2020.

 On 18 November 2020, Oblyakov made his competitive debut coming as a half time substitute for Anton Miranchuk in a 0–5 loss to Serbia in the UEFA Nations League.